Javascript Menu by Deluxe-Menu.com

 The first and second answers only

 When we perform the Biopsychosocial Assessment, we are primarily there to listen and record the reports of the child or adolescent and the responsible adults.
-Clinical formulations and diagnosis must come later in the treatment process.
+Clinical formulations and diagnosis must wait until we are engaged in the actual treatment process.

 True False

-When performing the substance abuse portion of the assessment, we _________________ that the child or adolescent has abused substances, before affixing a 'substance use' diagnosis.
+When performing the substance abuse portion of the assessment, we _________ [click the correct answer below] that the child or adolescent has abused substances, before affixing a 'substance use' diagnosis.

 must see a positive drug test which will prove